ebzzry/ebzzry.github.io/src/kvm.md

 This will install the [QEMU](http://wiki.qemu.org/) (pronounced as kee-moo) hypervisor, [VDE](http://vde.sourceforge.net/) tools, and [SPICE](http://www.spice-space.org/) support.
 QEMU, at least during its early days had the _meh_ impression — it is OK, but not stellar.
 Since version 0.10.1, QEMU started supporting [KVM](http://www.linux-kvm.org/), a virtualization subsystem for Linux, that provides near-native virtualization performance using hardware-assisted virtualization.
 It even rivals the performance of the virtualization solutions mentioned above.

-Other suites offer the option of connecting to the guest machine's display via VNC.
-The problem is that, it's slow and clunky.
+Other suites offer the option of connecting to the guest machine’s display via VNC.
+The problem is that, it’s slow and clunky.
 The response time is just horrible.
 Using the [SPICE](http://www.spice-space.org/) protocol, not only does it makes things faster, but it makes other things possible.
 Take note that